 Western Council on Higher Education for Nursing

 Dean: Dr. Paul W. Ferguson

-Professors: Bloom, Chen, Ferguson, Gunasekera, S. Lin, Wong
+Professors: Bloom, Chen, Ferguson, Gunasekera, Hedin, S. Lin, Wong

-Associate Professors: Apkarian, Bacon, Billock, Campbell, Cruzen, Dantuma, DiMuro, Dixon, Havoonjian, Henry, Kobayashi, Larson, Lew, Newport, Petroi, Rouse, Stangl, Styffe, Tresser, Uranga-Hernandez, Van Niekirk, Varamini, Wilson, Welty, Yan, Yee
+Associate Professors: Apkarian, Bacon, Billock, Campbell, Chang, Dantuma, DiMuro, Dixon, Gardner, Havoonjian, Henry, Kobayashi, Larson, Lew, Newport, Peterson, Petroi, Rouse, Styffe, Tresser, Uranga-Hernandez, Van Niekerk, Varamini, Wilson, Welty, Yan

-Assistant Professors: Allen, Altamirano, Chang, Clemons, Flores, Gardner, Johnson, Kim, Lee, Lu, Peterson, Neiggemann, O’ Dell, Pichaj, Sanchez
+Assistant Professors: Allen, Altamirano, Arojo, Clemons, Flores, Henderson, Johnson, Kim, Lee, Lu, Neiggemann, Ng, K., O’ Dell, Pichaj, Sanchez, Sun